-“HELP ME POPO!
+“HELP ME!
 I can’t go any further.”
 I slip and collapse, staying put where I fall, afraid I’ll slide further down and have to climb back up again.
-I calm my breathing and reach out to him.
+I calm my breathing and reach out.
 “You’re gonna have to bring me the rest of the way, I’m done.”

 Suddenly I am filled, slowly but surely, with calm.
 “You can do it, I will help you.”
 And together we begin again until finally I am over the ridge where Linda and Eduardo point out a hummingbird showing the way to the next part of the journey.

 I don’t know how far we have walked, or for how long.
-All concept of time ceases to exist as we are drawn steadily on, and up resting as needed.
+All concept of time ceases to exist as we are drawn steadily up resting as needed.